 Then after a few emails or facebook messages back and forth, after you’ve had a look at their product or service, tell them about yours.
 Since you’re committed to promoting for them, they almost have to say yes to you!

 OK, so there you have it.
 17 free ways to increase traffic to any site or blog.

 Remember, these are not theories, they are real traffic methods that work.
 I know because I use them all.
 And I make my living online in my spare time.
-If that’s something you want to do too, grab my 150 page PDF where I explain step by step how I did it.
+If that’s something you want to do too, read my 150 page report where I explain step by step how I did it.